BEST KEPT SECRETS

 FRENCH-SWISS BORDERLAND SOJOURN

 **Traveling alone: add $542 for a private room (rates are based on double room occupancy).

 (Minimum Age: 21 .)

-Treat yourself to a lavish vacation and discover the savors and charm of a French region on the Swiss border, with a distinct cultural heritage, natural beauty, and delicious cuisine that has remained traditional and authentic.
+Treat yourself to a lavish vacation and discover the savors and charm of a French region on the Swiss border, whose distinct cultural heritage, natural beauty, and delicious cuisine have remained traditional and authentic.
 Wine-tasting and local food will be prominent daily features of this mouthwatering gastronomic sojourn.
 You will explore the wine country, lush mountain countryside and exceptional rural villages with the title "Most Beautiful Village in France" while experiencing pleasant French indulgences and the serenity and rustic sophistication of a region that is a real hidden treasure.
 You will also take a day trip to a refined and luxurious Swiss vacation spot, Montreux, famous for its affluence and incredible Mediterranean micro-climate where you will tour Switzerland’s most famous castle.

 (Be sure to look at the detailed itinerary below the highlight section)

 You will be based in the fortified city where Victor Hugo and the inventors of the cinema were born.
 Sojourning in one hotel for the whole trip means you can unpack your bags and make yourself at home in the city for a relaxing trip without having to repack or change hotels.
 You have options throughout the sojourn so you can choose according to your interests and make this an active walking tour or a relaxing getaway.
 Options include:

 - UNESCO World Heritage Sites: Tour the Royal Saltworks of Arc-et-Senans & Salins-les-Bains